Introduction

 - Network Congestion: Speeds can drop during peak usage times due to shared bandwidth in a neighborhood.

-- Limited Rural Availability: Cable internet infrastructure is less common in remote areas, limiting its availability.
+- Limited Rural Availability: Cable internet infrastructure is often lacking in remote areas, limiting its availability.

 What is Satellite Internet?

-Satellite internet provides connectivity through signals transmitted from a satellite orbiting the Earth.
+Satellite internet is transmitted to the user from a satellite orbiting the Earth.
 This technology bridges the gap in areas where cable or fiber-optic internet is unavailable.

 Advantages of Satellite Internet:

-- Widespread Availability: Accessible in most locations, including rural or hard-to-reach areas.
+- Widespread Availability: It is accessible in most locations, including rural and hard-to-reach areas.

 Disadvantages of Satellite Internet:

-- Speed: Generally offers slower speeds compared to cable, affecting streaming and downloading experiences.
+- Speed: It is generally slower compared to cable, affecting streaming and downloading experiences.

 - Latency Issues: The signal’s travel distance can cause delays, impacting real-time online activities.